janneyow/janneyow.github.io/assets/cv/rendercv_output/J-Anne_Yow_CV.typ

 #one-col-entry(
-  content: [Final-year PhD candidate in Robotics at NTU Singapore, developing intelligent robotic systems spanning perception, planning and control.
-Experienced in integrating large language models and reinforcement learning for adaptive manipulation.
-My goal is to build scalable, human-aware robot intelligence for deployment in real-world environments.]
+  content: [Final-year PhD candidate in Robotics & AI at NTU Singapore, developing adaptive robotic systems that integrate reinforcement learning, multimodal perception, and language-driven control.
+Experienced in sim-to-real transfer, ROS\/ROS2, and real-world deployment in user trials.
+Passionate about bridging research and application by enabling embodied AI models to transfer from simulation into practical, deployable robots.]
 )